Salt Water Salt Water — How Salt Water Pool Chlorinators Work - Complete Guide

 At the anode (positive electrode), chloride ions from the dissolved salt lose electrons: 2Cl⁻ → Cl₂ + 2e⁻.
 This creates chlorine gas.
 At the cathode (negative electrode), water molecules gain electrons: 2H₂O + 2e⁻ → H₂ + 2OH⁻, producing hydrogen gas and hydroxide ions.

 The chlorine gas immediately dissolves into the pool water: Cl₂ + H₂O → HOCl + HCl.
 This creates hypochlorous acid (HOCl) - the active sanitizer - and hydrochloric acid.
-The hydrochloric acid quickly neutralizes with the hydroxide ions produced at the cathode, maintaining pH balance.
+In practice, salt chlorinators tend to drive pH upward over time, which is why regular pH monitoring and acid additions are needed.

 The Salt Regeneration Cycle